Smiling-bishop/react-native-template-custom/README.md

 ````
 5. Define the correct status bar in the SafeAreaXXXView components
 6. Finally, use the native components from 'react-native-ui-lib'
+è.
+Don't forget to update the app navigation in the src/navigation directory.

+# Help
+## Navigation
+An authentication flows has been integrated at src/navigation.index.js
+Some navigation samples are provide in the file src/navigation/unauthenticated.js

 # I18n
 I18nProvider allows the app to dynamically update the locale